carterdwill3/CS-499/README.md

 - **Database Enhancement**: Moved from in-memory storage to a normalized MySQL database with stored procedures and analytics capabilities.
 This adds real business value - turning a simple contact manager into something that could provide insights.

 **Why This Approach Makes Sense**
 The final system can handle thousands of users instead of just one, retrieves data logarithmically instead of linearly, and implements best security practices.
 But more importantly, it shows I can take something basic and evolve it into something professional.
-That's exactly what happens in real jobs—you inherit code and need to make it better.
+That's exactly what happens in real jobs - you inherit code and need to make it better.

 ### What's Next for Carter?